 Each year, the UNC School of Law provides summer grants to law students taking unpaid or low-paying summer public interest jobs.
 Funding for these grants comes from several sources including: the Carolina Public Interest Law Organization (CPILO), private funds given through generous donors, law school funds allocated by the Dean, and student organizations that fundraise to support students working in a particular area of interest.
 In past years Carolina Law has awarded up to $500,000, which benefits more than 100 students.

-The Center for Media Law and Policy contributes additional funds to assist students (both UNC law and graduate students) who are interested in gaining experience in the areas of media law and media policy, including working at media organizations, nonprofits, law firms, advocacy groups, and research centers.
+The Center for Media Law and Policy administers a second grant program to assist students (both UNC law and graduate students) who are interested in gaining experience in the areas of media law and media policy, including working at media organizations, nonprofits, law firms, advocacy groups, and research centers.
 The summer grant program provides funds to students taking unpaid or low-paying jobs in the fields of media law or media policy (defined broadly).
-In past years, UNC students have received summer public interest grants while working at a wide range of organizations, including the Federal Communications Commission, National Public Radio, Electronic Frontier Foundation, Foundation for Individual Rights in Education (FIRE), Future of Privacy Forum, Student Press Law Center, Broadway Video Group, American Civil Liberties Union of Northern California, and Berkman Klein Center for Internet & Society.
+In past years, UNC students have received a summer grant while working at a wide range of organizations, including the Federal Communications Commission, Federal Trade Commission, National Public Radio, Electronic Frontier Foundation, Foundation for Individual Rights in Education (FIRE), Future of Privacy Forum, Student Press Law Center, Broadway Video Group, American Civil Liberties Union of Northern California, and Berkman Klein Center for Internet & Society.

-For those students who haven’t yet landed a summer job or aren’t sure what they want to do, we provide some helpful resources, including our media law and policy Jobs Center, where we list dozens of summer and post-graduate employment opportunities.
-You can read about the summer experiences of your fellow students on the center’s blog.
+For those students who haven’t yet landed a summer job or aren’t sure what they want to do, we provide some helpful resources, including our media law Jobs Center, where we list dozens of summer and post-graduate employment opportunities.
+You can read about the summer experiences of your fellow students on the Center’s blog.

 For information on how to apply, please visit our Summer Grants Program page.